 Strengthening public R&D capacity and infrastructures

-The government’s R&D budget has continued to increase, with total government budget appropriations or outlays for R&D (GBAORD) climbing from USD 72 million (EUR 60 million) in 2004 to USD 318 million (EUR 264 million) in 2013 (Panel 2).
-The number of researchers in the public sector has also grown substantially (Panel 3).
+The government’s R&D budget has continued to increase, with total government budget appropriations or outlays for R&D (GBAORD) climbing at a high rate from USD 72 million (EUR 60 million) in 2004 to USD 318 million (EUR 264 million) in 2013.
+The number of researchers in the public sector has also grown substantially.
 These large increases reflect the government’s intention to expand the research system in order to develop and diversify the economy.
-The rate of budget increase has slowed markedly in the last couple of years, however, a trend that can be expected to continue as the research system enters a phase of consolidation.
-Two draft laws, currently under consideration by the legislature, aim to further strengthen and harmonise the research system.
-One law focuses on reforms of Luxembourg’s only research council, the Fonds National de la Recherche (FNR) to allow it to fund research in a wider variety of types of organisations.
-The second proposes modifications to the public research institutes, the Centres de Recherche Public (CRPs), specifically the merger of CRP-Gabriel Lippmann and CRP-Henri Tudor and the incorporation of the Integrated BioBank into CRP-Santé.
-An ambitious infrastructure project, the Cité des Sciences, de la Recherche et de l’Innovation at Belval, will group most of Luxembourg’s public research (the University of Luxembourg and CRPs) in one campus by 2015, with facilities for public-private partnerships and an incubator for start-ups.
-Ultimately, the campus will have 7 000 students and 3 000 teaching staff and researchers.
+The rate of budget increase has slowed markedly recently, however, a trend that can be expected to continue as the research system enters a phase of consolidation.

-The proportion of the adult population with tertiary-level education is above the OECD median (Panel 1t).
+The proportion of the adult population with tertiary-level education is above the OECD median.
 However, there is widespread perception that young people are not very interested in scientific careers.
 Measures such as Go for Science and ProScience seek to raise awareness of science among young people and to attract them to scientific careers.
-The FNR’s Aides a la Formation- Recherche (AFR) programme aims to make scientific careers more attractive by offering better work contracts, working conditions and training opportunities to PhD and postdoctoral students.
-The government is considering professionalising the doctorate by setting up a series of doctoral schools to improve the professional skills of doctorate candidates in the coming years.
+The FNR’s Aides a la Formation-Recherche (AFR) programme aims to make scientific careers more attractive by offering better work contracts, working conditions and training opportunities to PhD and postdoctoral students.
+The setting up of a series of doctoral schools will contribute to improve the professional skills of doctorate candidates in the coming years.
 The FNR also provides institutions with funding to attract high-level senior researchers and exceptional young researchers from abroad.

-Public research funding is tied to performance contracts between the government and research performers (the CRPs and the university) and the funding agency FNR as well as the innovation promotion agency Luxinnovation.
+As mentioned above, public research funding is tied to performance contracts between the government and research performers (the CRPs and the university) and the funding agency FNR as well as the innovation promotion agency Luxinnovation.
 For research performers, numbers of publications, doctorates, patents and spin-offs are among the main indicators used, along with targets for securing external funding.
-Regular evaluations of departments have also been introduced.
-New measures to support exploitation of research include the joint evaluation of thematic research project proposals by FNR and Luxinnovation and FNR’s Proof of Concept pilot programme,which supports excellent research projects that seek to attract potential investors.
+Regular external evaluations have also been introduced.
+New measures to support exploitation of research include the joint evaluation of thematic research project proposals by FNR and Luxinnovation.
+The CORE-PPP programme provides financial support for industry partnerships between public research institutions in Luxembourg and companies with a presence in Luxembourg.
+The FNR’s Proof of Concept programme is the facilitation programme successful commercialisation of research results with the goal of encouraging the translation of research into commercially viable innovations.

-Relative to its size, Luxembourg hosts the headquarters of the largest number of top corporate R&D investors among OECD countries (Panel 1e).
-It files more trademarks (Panel 1g) than triadic patents (Panel 1f).
-Business is the largest performer of R&D (Panel 4), although BERD has fallen since the financial crisis and has yet to recover (Panel 5).
+Relative to its size, Luxembourg hosts the headquarters of the largest number of top corporate R&D investors among OECD countries.
+It files more trademarks than triadic patents.
+Business is the largest performer of R&D, although BERD has fallen since the financial crisis and has yet to recover.
 The reasons for the decline are currently under investigation.
 A law on state aid for R&D, implemented in 2009, extended the scope of policy intervention.
 Measures include special subsidies for SMEs and innovative start-ups and schemes to promote knowledge flows between academia and industry.
+The new programme Fit4digital (launched in 2016) aims to support SMEs in the optimal usage of ICTs in very small companies.

-The Luxembourg Cluster Initiative has six theme-based clusters: materials, ICTs, aeronautics and space, health care and biotechnology, eco-innovation, and automotive components.
+The Luxembourg Cluster Initiative has six theme-based clusters: materials, ICTs, space, health care and biotechnology, eco-innovation, and automotive components.
 In 2013, the clusters, in collaboration with the Ministry of the Economy, set up a new working framework based on five priority areas: business development, supporting flagship projects, improving brand image for the sector, intensifying promotion and prospecting, and developing the internationalisation of the initiative.
 Specific quantitative objectives have been set for each cluster.
+Luxembourg is finalising its Smart Specialisation Strategy which will be ready in 2016.
+The priority areas for the strategy are: industry, eco-technologies, logistics, health-technologies, ICTs.